 3. As you deep breathe, you provide your body with more oxygen.
 This in turn provides relief from achy joints and muscles.

 4. The one thing most pregnant women dread is labor.
-But if you practice breathing exercises regularly, labor won’t be such a huge battle.
+But if you practice breathing exercises regularly, labor preparation and labor pain management won’t be such a huge battle.
 It will allow you to manage your contractions and labor pain better.

 5. Most importantly, these exercises will help you stay ‘present’ during your pregnancy and labor.
 They will allow you to enjoy the miracle that’s childbirth.

 1. How can I improve my breathing during pregnancy?

 You may improve your breathing during pregnancy by: